Press Releases

 April 23, 2018

 May 5 open house includes tours of underground pumps and energy efficient features MADISON, WIS. – Madison Metropolitan Sewerage District’s new Pumping Station 15 has earned the first Envision Gold Award for sustainable infrastructure in the State of Wisconsin.
-The award, presented by the Institute for Sustainable Infrastructure, rates projects based on their environmental, social ... read full story
+The award, presented by the Institute for Sustainable Infrastructure, rates projects based on their environmental, social and economic impacts and benefits.
+The Pumping Station 15 project was completed with formal acceptance by the Madison Metropolitan Sewerage District Commission in March;

 Read full story